Scholarships to Help Mat-Su Residents Pursue Education in Health and Human Services Now Available

-Wasilla, AK — Mat-Su residents of all ages are invited to apply for Mat-Su Health Foundation academic scholarships from now through March 31, 2021.
-These scholarships can be used for higher education in the fields of health, human services or nonprofit management at accredited colleges and universities.
+Wasilla, AK — Mat-Su residents of all ages are invited to apply for Mat-Su Health Foundation (MSHF) academic scholarships from now through Feb.
+28, 2023.
+These scholarships can be used for higher education in the fields of health care, human services, or nonprofit management at accredited colleges and universities.

 While the number of individual scholarships and the total dollar amount awarded varies, the foundation’s scholarship giving has increased dramatically since the inception of the program.
-In 2020, more than $1.7 million was awarded to 335 Mat-Su residents to pursue higher education in the fields of health, human services and nonprofit management.
+In 2022, more than $1.8 million in academic scholarships was awarded to 363 Mat-Su residents.
+Individual awards ranged from $500 to $7,000.